ENE Memo: September 12, 2011

 Changes in Business Office Staff

-Check here, or go to ENE's "Our People" drop-down menu, for a new web page listing ENE Business Office staff and noting their areas of responsibility and contact information.
+Look directly at our staff or go to ENE's "Our People" drop-down menu, for a new web page listing ENE Business Office staff and noting their areas of responsibility and contact information.

 ENE Research Seminar

 |Title||Global Engineering Competency: Definitions, Developmental Paths, and Situational Assessment|